triton-IT/VIE/readme.md

 - Events are propagated
 - Processing method is performed.
-	- Process ùetho is called on each component.
+	- Process method is called on each component.
 	- Each component is requested to find zombie notes.
 	- Each component is called to set zombie notes.